MTT Poker Basics & Rules

 This means that you can raise a lot wider when they're in the big blind, anticipating that they'll often fold and you'll get to win the blinds and antes.
 If you do ever end up playing postflop against them, you'll be able to gauge the strength of their hand by how aggressive they are; if they check they've likely missed, and if they bet they've likely got a strong hand.

 Apply Pressure with Big Stacks

-Having a big stack in a poker tournament is a lot of fun, especially when you get to the bubble stage.
-Knowing that if you lose a pot it won't affect how you play, and knowing that if your opponents lose a pot it can drastically affect their chances of making money, opens the door to a lot of chip accumulation.
+Having a big stack in a poker tournament is fun, especially when you get to the bubble stage.
+Knowing that if you lose a pot, it won't affect how you play, and knowing that if your opponents lose a pot it can drastically affect their chances of making money, opens the door to a lot of chip accumulation.
 As they say, money makes money.

-When you have a big stack you're able to bully and steal pots off of people who are trying to play conservatively and make the money by applying the pressure with big overbets.
+When you have a big stack you can bully and steal pots off of people who are trying to play conservatively and make the money by applying the pressure with big overbets.
 It's not advisable to get into battles with other big stacks as one wrong move can send you tumbling down the standings!

 Steal the Blinds When Possible

 This is at the heart of pretty much all tournament strategy.
-You need to keep winning blinds and antes to be able to afford to pay them when they come round to you.
+You need to keep winning blinds and antes to afford to pay them when they come around to you.
 If you play a tight preflop range for the whole tournament, your stack will get blinded down into nothingness.